dogweather/forkful/content/en/google-apps-script/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation in Google Apps Script allows for dynamic embedding of expressions within strings, facilitating the creation of more readable and maintainable code.
-Programmers use this technique to seamlessly incorporate variables and expressions into strings without the cumbersome concatenation syntax.

 ## How to:
 In Google Apps Script, string interpolation is achieved through template literals.
 These are string literals allowing embedded expressions, denoted by backticks (\`) instead of the usual quotes.
 Here's how you can use them:

 ```javascript